 The Home’s Price, Is It a Bargain or a Rip-off? – Con

 As an agent working for a buyer, one of my roles is to advise them on my opinion of the property value.
 This opinion is based on my knowledge of the market in general, local market conditions, comparable sales, the property condition, etc. In dual agency, the listing agent at minimum had a conversation about pricing with the seller.
-In some cases, the listing agent may have instrumental in determining the list price.
+In some cases, the listing agent may have been instrumental in determining the list price.
 Regardless of their role, it’s challenging to imagine a listing agent in a dual agency scenario telling the buyer the property may be grossly overpriced.
 Yet it is not uncommon for sellers to list at unrealistic prices.
 As a buyer, that’s sometimes exactly the kind of frank input you need to avoid overpaying for a property.
 When you’re a buyer working with your own dedicated agent, you are much more likely to get sound, unbiased input on the property value.
 That unbiased perspective is critical to an informed and successful negotiation.

 Loyalty and Human Nature – Con